 Why choose my service?

-During follow-up sessions, you will receive treatment and on-going evaluation of outcomes.
-Specific treatments will depend on your needs, and may include any or all of the following: re-education of movement, strengthening, proprioceptive neuromuscular facilitation, manipulation of joints, stretches and mobilization of soft tissues, cardiopulmonary conditioning, and/or elements of relaxation and massage.
+During follow-up sessions, you will receive comprehensive and on-going evaluations of outcomes.
+My recommended treatments will depend on your particular needs, may include any or all the following:

-Why do some people with a stroke or traumatic brain injury recover with better results than others?
+Why do some people recover from brain injuries and illnesses with better results than others?

 What is more important, the quality or quantity of training?

 They are both important, but in different ways.
-The proper number of repetitions is needed so the required motion is memorized—but, the quality of repetitions assures that the memory is programmed correctly.
-This emphasis on the quality of reeducation is particularly important during the early stages of patient recovery, when healing of the brain triggers the growth of many new synapses.
-The optimal blending of quantity and quality is critical to skill acquisition.
+The proper number of repetitions helps to memorize the movement.
+But, the quality of the movement restores the right function.
+The optimal blend of quantity and quality is critical to skill acquisition.

 What is a good exercise for my weaker hand?

 There is no such thing as "a good exercise" or " a set of good exercises" for a "typical" weak hand, arm, or leg.
-Each patient presents with a different set of skills, and also with a unique pattern of acquired impairments and dysfunctions.
-Your condition should be examined, diagnosed, and then treated with personalized exercises—so your brain will have the maximal opportunity to re-gain control over your affected limb, and the involved tissues will gain proper alignment, strength, length and flexibility.
+Each person presents with a different set of skills, and with a unique pattern of acquired impairments and dysfunctions.
+For this reason, I need to examine your hand, so you may gain optimal dexterity and strength.

 Do you include any holistic therapies in your practice?